Abdullahtheauthor/exploring_pulumi/README.md

-# Create Infrastructure and Deploying a simple ngnix app on ECS using Pulumi javascript
+# Create Infrastructure and Deploying a contianer using Pulumi javascript
 Configure your AWS credentials and region environment variables to be able to build the infrasrtrucure.

 This repo offers a solution of automating the creation of simple infra and deplying tha a simpe nginx app in AWS ECS using Pulumi javascript.
 The infra includes the following:
+- VP, with defined SG.
 -  ECS: To deploy the app too.
 -  Application Load Balancer
 -  ECR: To store the image in private repo.

 ## Overview:
 The solution is divided into three folders:
-- Stack (Pulumi js) in ./infra, which deploys the basic infrastructure of the solution.
+- Stack (Pulumi js) in [infra](./infra), which deploys the basic infrastructure of the solution.
 It includes VPC, security groups and a Application Loadbalancer.
-- Stack (Pulumi js) in ./app, which deploys the ecr, builds, and push the image to private repo.
+- Stack (Pulumi js) in [app](./app), which deploys the ecr, builds, and push the image to private repo.
 Then, it deploys the container from that image into ECS.
 - Workflow file (Github actions), to deploy the app to ECS depending on the conditions required.

-## Architecture:
+## Architecture in details:
 1. A VPC that has the two security groups.
-One for the Loadbalancer(ALB), and the other is for AWS ECS (In stack, ./infra).
+One for the Loadbalancer(ALB), and the other is for AWS ECS (In stack, [infra](./infra)).
-2. A LoadBalancer (ALB), which only allow access to an IP that you can set in a variable; for security measurments (In stack, ./infra).
+2. A LoadBalancer (ALB), which only allow access to an IP that you can set in a variable; for security measurments (In stack, [infra](./infra)).
-3. ECR, Where we push our image to (In stack, ./app).
+3. ECR, Where we push our image to [app](./app)
-4. ECS, Where the app is deployed to as a container (In stack, ./app).
+4. ECS, Where the app is deployed to as a container [app](./app).